Tampa Arson Defense Lawyer

 Florida residents agree that the northwest part of the state is considerably safer than other areas concerning arson.
 Moreover, arson is more common in densely populated cities or areas that many commute to for work.
 For example, when considering the Tampa Bay area, the arson rate is significantly higher in Sarasota than in New Port Richey.

-If you’re facing arson charges, you need a Tampa arson lawyer, like Mike G, to help with your case.
-Here’s what you need to know about arson charges in Florida and how Mike G Law can assist you.
+If you’re facing arson charges, you need a Tampa arson attorney to help with your case.
+Here’s what you need to know about arson charges in Florida and how Mike G Law will fight for you.

 Florida Statute 806.01 defines arson as causing unlawful and willing property damage by fire or explosion.
 The law includes various dwelling and property types, such as: